razaulmustafa852/youtubegoes5g/README.md

  - 5Ae30 - 5G technology, use case - Outdoor - Bus and Railway Terminals
  - 4M30 - 4G technology, use case - Mobility
  - 4I7s - 4G technology, use case - Indoor

+> Second Folder: "Moredataset"
+- In this folder all experiments are with 4G technology with 4G cell-phone.
+- Use cases starting with A are at Terminals - Outdoor.
+- Use cases starting with "b,m" are Mobility
+- Use cases starting with "w, c, s" are Pedestrian

 # Slides & Video Demo: Accepted in IEEE Globecom Demo Session 2022.
 - https://docs.google.com/presentation/d/1_l1zMFuQioZX3Uw-CuOpuLfP4mT1yFNHxyxOysxi6O8/edit?usp=sharing